US Productivity, It's Formula, and Trends

 Income Hasn't Kept Up

-Something's happened to productivity in America that's untied it from a rising standard of living.
 The 2008 financial crisis aggravated this trend.
 The increase in output didn't translate to an equal increase in workers' standard of living.
 Instead, it went to the owners of capital.
 Corporate profits reached an all-time high in 2013.
 They were 12.53 percent of GDP, up from 7 percent in 2000.
 Corporations got a bigger slice of output, while workers received a smaller slice.

 Between 2000 and 2012, the average household lost 6.6 percent in income after inflation was taken into account.
 The average median household income was $51,371 a year in 2012, compared to $55,030 in 2000.
 The Labor Department reported that real compensation only increased 0.3 percent in 2013.
 But by 2016, the U.S. average income levels improved enough to return to pre-recession levels.
 Still, income inequality in America has decreased economic mobility for those near or below the federal poverty level.

-One reason wages haven't risen is because higher productivity no longer leads to more jobs, as it did until 2000.
+As a result, higher productivity no longer leads to more jobs, as it did until 2000.
 Job growth has been stagnant since then.
 This forced workers to accept lower wages to keep their jobs.

 Outsourcing forces American workers to accept lower wages or watch those jobs go to foreign workers.
 This leads to a lower U.S. standard of living as wages equalize.
 In addition, the U.S. labor force has become less competitive, adding to pressures to accept lower wages.
 One of the reasons that the United States is losing its competitive edge is the fact that it has fallen considerably in terms of global educational ranking.